grantjenks/python-sortedcontainers/docs/performance-load.rst

 2.7 runtime.
 An :doc:`implementation performance comparison<performance>` is
 also included with data from popular sorted collections packages.

-Because :doc:`SortedContainers<index>` is pure-Python, its performance also depends directly on the Python runtime.
+Because :doc:`Sorted Containers<index>` is pure-Python, its performance also depends directly on the Python runtime.
 A :doc:`runtime performance comparison<performance-runtime>` is also included with data from popular Python runtimes.